forestgrape/coronavirus/index.md

 ## Updates
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

+- 25.10.
+New page Spread Patterns: Observations and analysis how Covid-19 spreads in different settings.

 -  > 24.10.
 Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
 Pupils are **not** likely to play a major role in the past (and current) Covid spread while protection measures are in place.
 Caveat: most investigations were done in summer climate.
 New section in work.

 -  15./16.10.
 Early Online Update about [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
 Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.